edinburgh-napier/set09121/labs/lab5/pacman2.md

 target_link_libraries(lib_ecm PRIVATE lib_maths)
 ```

 Inside the lib_ecm folder we will have ecm.h and ecm.cpp.
-Move your Entity class that you've already written into the ecm library, and include it in the relevant places in the pacman code. **Check that everything still compiles and works**
+Move your Entity class that you've already written into the ecm library, and include it in the relevant places in the pacman code.

+{:class="important"}
+**Check that everything still compiles and works before continuing**

+### Entity Additions
+We're going to add some new stuff to the basic Entity:
-Here's what your entity Class should look like:
+Here's what your entity class should look like:

 ```cpp
 //"ecm.h"